How do I increase my app/website engagement? What can I do to improve conversions on my landing pages? How can I convert more trial users?

 Simple as that!

 Making more landing pages won’t make your website more complicated.
-Instead, it will boost your conversions and engagement.
+Instead, it will boost your conversions and user engagement.
 Data from HubSpot proves that websites with more landing pages can experience more conversions.

 To be precise, companies who have 10-15 landing pages observe an increase in leads by 55%, while companies who have more than 40 landing pages have 12X bigger conversions than those with five or less.